SexiestCHiba/pretty-instagram/docs/index.md

-# pretty-instagram
+# Pretty-Instagram

+[go here](http://skull-pixel.fr:3000/) to see a preview of the online last commit or unstable changes.

 a simple node.js web page that display the latest posts of your Friends.

-If you have a suggestion to improve pretty-instagram, I invite you to open an issue post or/and fork and open a pull request.
+If you have a suggestion to improve Pretty-Instagram, I invite you to open an issue post or/and fork and open a pull request.

 ![Screenshot](screenshot.jpg)